-WORDTheatre is on a mission to connect people across the globe with compelling performances of stories that reflect the colorful, complicated, and fascinating world we live in.
+WORDTheatre is on a mission to connect people across the globe with compelling stories delivered through performances by well-known actors from film, television and theatre.
+These stories reflect the colorful, complicated, and fascinating world we live in.
 We celebrate the power of language.
-Words matter.

 Cedering Fox, an Event/Theatre Producer, Director and VO Announcer, was introduced to the simplicity and power of hearing great writing brought to life while working with Darrell Larson at Literary Evenings at The Met in Los Angeles.
 After partnering with NPR Station KCRW on several literary programs, she founded WORDTheatre in 2003.
 English Film Producer and Screenwriter, Kirsty Peart, found herself at an early event and was so impacted by the experience that she suggested they bring WORDTheatre to London.
 With the generous support of colleagues including Christian Banfield, April Webster and Brian Cox, Cedering and Kirsty hosted their first London performance that November.
 Ever since, on two continents, in venues large and small, this dynamic duo has gathered together writers, actors, musicians and audiences for live literary performances.
 A collaboration with The Pushcart Prize began in New York in 2005 and has continued with support from The Oster Family Foundation.

 In the US and the UK, short stories are brought to life by esteemed actors in directed readings with the writers present for post-performance Q & As and book signings.
 WORDTheatre has introduced this simple yet elegant format to enliven prestigious literary awards.
-The pandemic necessitated a pivot to digital programming and fortunately we were ready to share recordings from our vast archive.
-Audiences everywhere are now able to access our free, weekly WORDTheatre Short Story Podcast.
-Additionally, we began streaming WORDTheatre’s live writer/actor events each month for audiences everywhere.
+The pandemic necessitated a pivot to digital programming and fortunately we were ready to share audio and video recordings from our vast archive.
+We also began streaming live author/actor productions montly.
+Since January of 2021, world-wide audiences have been enjoying our free, weekly WORDTheatre Short Story Podcast.
+We continue with a mixture of live and streamed events, in venues large and small.

 WORDTheatre’s original theatrical events entertain and inform while shining a spotlight on important conditions and issues, making them emotionally accessible to audiences.
 Performed by esteemed talents, they have been very successful at engendering empathy, raising both awareness and essential funds for research into challenging conditions such as Autism, Mental Health and Parkinson’s; for at-risk youth; for community college programs; for stemming the tide of domestic violence; and more.